Terms of Use &

 Australia

 • The content on Lucille Shackleton’s website and social media is for marketing, educational, and informative purposes only and is not intended or implied to be a substitute for professional mental health, medical, legal, or other advice.
-Social media is not a substitute for therapy and engaging with content provided by any of Lucille’s accounts does not imply a therapeutic relationship.
-The social media pages of Lucille Shackleton and associated staff and counsellors are not intended to be a replacement for therapy, diagnosis, treatment, advice, or psychological care.
+Social media is not therapy or a substitute for therapy and engaging with content provided by any of Lucille’s accounts does not imply a therapeutic relationship.
+The social media pages of Lucille Shackleton and associated staff are not intended to be a replacement for therapy, diagnosis, treatment, advice, or psychological care.
 These accounts are intended to share interesting, educational, and/or informative content.
-Engaging with the information provided on these pages (Instagram, TikTok, LinkedIn, YouTube, Podia and Facebook) is solely at your own risk.
+Engaging with the information provided on these pages (Instagram, TikTok, LinkedIn, YouTube and Facebook) is solely at your own risk.
 Information on these pages should not be considered professional advice, as this information is for educational purposes only.
 Lucille Shackleton assumes no liability for decisions or actions made in reliance upon information contained on these pages.

 We reserve the right to update or modify the disclaimer at any time.
 If changes are made, they will be posted on this page, and continued participation in the psychoeducation material constitutes your acceptance of those changes.